FrancescoXD/C-TCP-IP/README.md

 The main types of sockets in TCP/IP are stream sockets and datagram sockets.

 A TCP/IP socket is identifieed by an IP, an end-to-end protocol (TCP or UDP) and a port.

+## Basic TCP Sockets
+Typical TCP client's communication:
+- Create a TCP socket using socket()
+- Establish a connection using connect()
+- Communicate using send() and recv()
+- Close the connection with close()